 The officer found Sewell, bound, gagged and severely injured from gunshot wounds.
 His girlfriend, Lashbrook, was missing.
 Emergency personnel arrived and loaded Sewell into the ambulance.
 Before they left, the officer asked Sewell who had attacked him.
 The officer later testified that Sewell said it was “Billy Allen, Bert (whose last name he did not know) and another white male.”

 One of the paramedics would later say – but not until after Allen was convicted – that Sewell specifically said his attacker was Billy Wayne Allen.
 The paramedic said Sewell repeated the full name five times.

 Police began conducting computer checks on the name “Billy Allen” and came up with a few possibilities, including a man named Billy Wayne Allen, who had a prior history of convictions for drug possession and violence, as well as Billy Frederick Allen, 37, who also had a history of violent crimes and drug convictions.

 Allen went on trial before a jury in Dallas County Criminal District Court.
-The prosecution’s primary evidence was Allen’s palm print found on the car containing Lashbrook’s body as well as the unexpected testimony from Clary that Sewell had said “Billy Allen” when questioned in the ambulance.
+The prosecution’s primary evidence was Billy’s palm print found on the car containing Lashbrook’s body as well as the unexpected testimony from the investigating officer that Sewell had said “Billy Allen” when questioned in the ambulance.

-Allen’s attorney argued that the belatedly disclosed report had been made after the fact to bolster Clary’s testimony and that it was a lie.
+Billy’s attorney argued that the belatedly disclosed report had been made after the fact to bolster the investigating officer’s testimony and that it was a lie.
 Billy was convicted of both murders on September 14, 1983 and sentenced to life in prison.

-After the trial, Allen’s lawyer sent the investigator out to see if there were any witnesses to the statement Sewell allegedly made in the ambulance and two paramedics who treated Sewell were located.
+After the trial, Billy’s lawyer sent the investigator out to see if there were any witnesses to the statement Sewell allegedly made in the ambulance and two paramedics who treated Sewell were located.
 One paramedic said he heard “Billy Wayne Allen” and that Sewell said it at least five or six times.

-Allen filed a state petition for a writ of habeas corpus in October 1984 raising the newly discovered evidence.
+Billy’s attorney filed a state petition for a writ of habeas corpus in October 1984 raising the newly discovered evidence.
 That writ was denied because at that time actual innocence based on newly discovered evidence was not a proper subject for habeas review.
 Billy’s direct appeal of his conviction was denied by the Texas Court of Criminal Appeals on February 7, 1985.

-In April 1992, Allen filed another petition for a writ of habeas corpus, alleging in part that the state had suppressed exculpatory evidence and that he had received an inadequate legal defense because his lawyer had discovered the evidence from the paramedics, but failed to file a motion for a new trial.
+In April 1992, Billy filed another petition for a writ of habeas corpus, alleging in part that the state had suppressed exculpatory evidence and that he had received an inadequate legal defense because his lawyer had discovered the evidence from the paramedics, but failed to file a motion for a new trial.

 A hearing was held in December 1992 and the trial court recommended granting a new trial “in the interest of justice.”
-Before the Texas Court of Appeals could rule on that decision, Allen filed another application for a writ in the Texas Court of Criminal Appeals in April 1993 and filed a supplement in April 1994, alleging “factual innocence” as an additional ground to set aside the conviction.
+Before the Texas Court of Appeals could rule on that decision, Billy filed another application for a writ in the Texas Court of Criminal Appeals in April 1993 and filed a supplement in April 1994, alleging “factual innocence” as an additional ground to set aside the conviction.

 The Court of Appeals remanded the case for the judge to make specific findings.
 On remand, the trial court found that the defense attorney’s failure to investigate “constituted a lack of diligence that is not recognized as a basis for granting a new trial” and also rejected the factual innocence claim.
 The trial court recommended that the conviction stand and the Court of Appeals upheld the order in January 1995.

-In February 1996, Allen filed another petition for a writ of habeas corpus, alleging his trial counsel was ineffective for failing to adequately investigate the case and to timely discuss the exculpatory evidence.
+In February 1996, Billy filed another petition for a writ of habeas corpus, alleging his trial counsel was ineffective for failing to adequately investigate the case and to timely discuss the exculpatory evidence.
 That writ was dismissed in July 1996 as being duplicative of earlier petitions.

 On February 4, 2009, the Texas Court of Criminal Appeals agreed, upholding the finding.
 The conviction was set aside the conviction and the court ordered a new trial.
 Billy was released on bond on March 15, 2009.